COMMITMENTS AND CONTINGENCIES

-Fleet — The Company’s unfunded capital commitments as of December 31, 2020 (Successor) consisted primarily of agreements to purchase helicopters and totaled $88.8 million, payable beginning in fiscal year 2021 through fiscal year 2022.
+Fleet — The Company’s unfunded capital commitments as of September 30, 2022 consisted primarily of agreements to purchase helicopters and totaled $71.3 million, payable beginning in fiscal year 2023.
 The Company also had $1.3 million of deposits paid on options not yet exercised.
-All of the Company’s capital commitments (inclusive of deposits paid on options not yet exercised) may be terminated without further liability other than aggregate liquidated damages of approximately $2.1 million.

 Included in these commitments are orders to purchase three AW189 heavy helicopters and five AW169 light twin helicopters.
-The AW189 helicopters are scheduled to be delivered in fiscal year 2022.
+The AW189 helicopters are scheduled to be delivered in fiscal year 2023 through 2025.
 Delivery dates for the AW169 helicopters have yet to be determined.
 In addition, the Company had outstanding options to purchase up to ten additional AW189 helicopters.
-If these options are exercised, the helicopters would be scheduled for delivery in fiscal year 2022 and fiscal year 2023.
+If these options are exercised, the helicopters would be scheduled for delivery in fiscal years 2024 through 2026.
 The Company may, from time to time, purchase aircraft for which it has no orders.

 General Litigation and Disputes